Let me ask you:

 You know an uptrend consists of higher highs and lows.

-You can use it to trail your stop loss below the previous swing low, till it gets broken.
+You can use it to trail your stop loss below the previous swing low, until it gets broken.

-In a downtrend, you can use it to trail your stop loss above the previous swing high, till it gets broken.
+In a downtrend, you can use it to trail your stop loss above the previous swing high, until it gets broken.

 Something like this…